-Ambient Stream Monitoring Program - The Ambient Stream Monitoring Program (ASMP) has a network of 101 fixed stations located on main stem and tributary streams across the state (see map below for locations).
+Ambient Stream Monitoring Program - The Ambient Stream Monitoring Program (ASMP) has a network of 101 fixed stations located on main stem and tributary streams across the state (see map on next page for locations).
 The primary objectives are to provide information on the status and trends of water quality in streams within each of the state's 13 major river basins and link assessments of status and trends with natural and human factors that affect water quality.
-During 2017, approximately 1,212 water samples were analyzed for the 32 parameters collected monthly for this program.
+During 2018, approximately 1,212 water samples will be analyzed for the 32 parameters collected monthly for this program.
 Monitoring assistance for this program is provided by the USACE, and the South Platte and Middle Niobrara NRDs.